Hiking in Tasmania: Mount Field & Cradle Mountain Highlights

 Nelson Falls: A Must-Stop in the Franklin-Gordon Wild Rivers NP

-On our drive from Derwent Bridge to Queenstown, we made a stop for a short walk to Nelson Falls in the Franklin-Gordon Wild Rivers National Park.
-At the trail we had a glimpse of the surrounding wilderness.
-At the path were beautiful sassafras, myrtle trees, and ferns.
-We love squeezing the sassafras leaves, they release a spicy scent.
+On our drive from Derwent Bridge to Queenstown, we stopped for a short walk to Nelson Falls in the Franklin-Gordon Wild Rivers National Park.
+The trail offered a glimpse of the surrounding wilderness, where beautiful sassafras, myrtle trees, and ferns lined the path.
+We love squeezing the sassafras leaves because they release a spicy scent.

 Nelson Falls has a drop of 30 meters into the Nelson River.
 Tasmania, Australia